-Located two hours southwest of Calgary, Alberta via highway #40 south of the Trans Canada highway, lies a Kananaskis Country campground that fills to capacity almost every weekend.
+Located approximately two hours southwest of Calgary, Alberta, lies a Kananaskis Country campground that fills to capacity almost every weekend.
 And there is good reason for that.
-Boulton Creek Campground is one of Alberta Park’s jewels and camping here provides its visitors with a true Alberta Rocky Mountain experience.
+Boulton Creek Campground is one of Alberta Park’s jewels and camping here provides its visitors with a truly Alberta Rocky Mountain experience.

 Located in Peter Lougheed Provincial Park in the heart of Kananaskis Country, Boulton Creek Campground offers exceptional camping facilities with easy access to recreational activities that will keep the outdoor enthusiast in your family busy for weeks, while those with a penchant for photography won’t know where to begin snapping photos.